sparkon7/circuitpython-curriculum/oled-therm-4/readme.md

 # OLED!
-Thermomter!
+Thermometer!
 Your second CircuitPython Project
 In this fun project, we will see a few new concepts
 1. using an `I2C` connection to communicate with external devices (an OLED)
 2. displaying information on an OLED screen